Trade parameters 1 - entry and exit limits

 - Stop limits updated to the broker can appear to temporarily move in 'wrong' direction by a small distance.
 This can happen when the spread changes at the same time, but in opposite direction as the price.

-- When Zorro runs unobserved, stop loss limits should always be used, even when they appear to reduce the strategy performance.
+- When Zorro runs unobserved, stop loss limits are recommended, even when they appear to reduce the strategy performance.
 They protect against price shocks.
 The trade engine also uses them for calculating the risk per trade; without a stop, the capital exposure is not available and the performance statistics are less precise.

 Stop = 0.01*priceClose(); // set stop at 1% distance